gnosispay/account-kit/README.md

 ## <a name="account-setup">Account Setup</a>

 Upgrades a 1/1 safe to a Gnosis Pay account.
-The resulting transaction is relay ready.
+The populated transaction is relay ready and requires no further signing.

 ```js
 import { populateAccountSetup } from "@gnosispay/account-kit";